-- Attendance: A student-athlete must maintain a passing attendance grade (60% or above) in order to remain active in interscholastic competition. - Grades: In order to remain eligible in interscholastic competition, a student-athlete must maintain a 2.5 GPA and are only allowed to have the following letter grades: A, B, C, and not more than one D. - Citizenship: A student-athlete must exhibit good behavior during school hours.
-Suspension from interscholastic competition will occur if a student exceeds 15 demerits.
+Grades: In order to remain eligible in interscholastic competition, a student-athlete must maintain a 2.5 GPA and are only allowed to have the following letter grades: A, B, C, and not more than one D.

+Citizenship: A student-athlete must exhibit good behavior during school hours.
+Suspension from interscholastic competition will occur if a student is placed on citizenship probation.
 Suspension time will be determined by a school administrator, the Athletic Director, and head coach.